anasmatic/CCC-UnityTest2017/README.md

 Important pattern , Used to notify the snake that it eat a fruit and should grow ! we can do that without keeping a reference of the player in every enemy by using the Observer pattern.

+#### UnitTesting private functions ! :
+while I was working on Map class that tracks the snake movement, I found a good reason to use Unit Testing and TDD, as the Map class is responsible of helping the FruitsFactory to create a Fruit that won't overlaps snake body. that is when I used a technique to test private methods, by creating a hidden class inside the Map class file, and this hidden class will have the same private functions logic I want to test, but in public functions.

 ### Finally I hope you find my code as a good representation of my programming skills,